CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: Experiments

 \paragraph{Implementation Details} We conduct the training, evaluation, and visualization of \emph{CommonScenes} on a single NVIDIA A100 GPU with 40GB memory.
-We adopt the AdamW optimizer with initial learning rate 1e-4 to train the network in an end-to-end manner.
+We adopt the AdamW optimizer with an initial learning rate of 1e-4 to train the network in an end-to-end manner.
 We set $\{\lambda_1, \lambda_2, \lambda_3\} = \{1.0, 1.0, 1.0\}$ in all our experiments. $N_c$ in distribution $Z$ is set to 128 and TSDF size $D$ is set as 64.
 We provide more details in the Supplementary Material.

 \paragraph{Evaluation Metrics} To measure the \textbf{fidelity and diversity} of generated scenes, we employ the commonly adopted Fréchet Inception Distance (FID)~\cite{fid2017} \& Kernel Inception Distance (KID)~\cite{kid2018} metrics \cite{Paschalidou2021NEURIPS}.
-For calculating these, we project scenes on a birds-eye view with the rendered object colors as semantic categories.
+We project scenes onto a bird's-eye view, excluding lamps to prevent occlusion and using object colors as semantic indicators.
 To measure the \textbf{scene graph consistency}, we follow the scene graph constraints~\cite{graph2scene2021}, which measure the accuracy of a set of relations on a generated layout.
-We calculate the spatial \texttt{left/right, front/behind, smaller/larger, lower/higher} metrics, as well as more difficult proximity constraints \texttt{close by} and \texttt{symmetrical}.
-Finally, to measure the \textbf{shape consistency}, we test all 72 tables and 1,422 chairs shared the same CAD models respectively in dining rooms, which is a typical scenario in that tables and chairs should be in suits according to the commonsense decoration.
-We collect the information on chairs and tables which share the same CAD model sources according to the ground truth and calculate the Chamfer Distance (CD) between each counterpart generation.
+We calculate the spatial \texttt{left/right, front/behind, smaller/larger, taller/shorter} metrics, as well as more difficult proximity constraints \texttt{close by} and \texttt{symmetrical}.
+To measure the \textbf{shape consistency}, we test dining rooms, a typical scenario in which tables and chairs should be in suits according to the commonsense decoration.
+We identify matching dining chairs and tables in 3D-FRONT using the same CAD models and note their instance IDs.
+This helps us determine which entities belong to the same sets.
+We calculate Chamfer Distance (CD) of each of the two objects in each set after generation.
 To measure the \textbf{shape diversity}, we follow~\cite{graph2scene2021} to generate each scene 10 times and evaluate the change of corresponding shapes using CD.
-We illustrate the relationship between diversity and consistency in Figure.~\ref{fig:objs}.
+We illustrate the concepts of diversity and consistency in Figure~\ref{fig:objs}.
+We also report MMD, COV, and 1-NNA following~\cite{yang2019pointflow} for \textbf{the object-level evaluation} in the Supplementary Materials.